-What’s more, continuing to release greenhouse gases into the atmosphere at our current rate will mean that average temperatures in Canterbury/Waitaha could be up to 1.5°C warmer by 2040, and up to 3.5°C warmer by 2090.
+As greenhouse gases increase, so do temperatures - both here in Waitaha/Canterbury and around the world.
+Continuing to release greenhouse gases into the atmosphere at our current rate will mean that average temperatures in Waitaha/Canterbury could be up to 1.5°C warmer by 2040, and up to 3.5°C warmer by 2090.

 Temperature increases are likely to be even greater in the mountains and high country, where by 2090, if no action is taken, average spring and summer maximum temperatures could soar as much as 6°C higher than today's average.